About the Author

 Therefore, by the time you’re board-certified and eligible to practice, you’re eager to start earning a competitive salary.

 However, what exactly should that salary be?
-How much are radiation oncologists actually making each year?
+What is the average radiation oncologist’s salary per year?

 We’re about to answer the question that so many radiation oncologists have: